Jane Perlez

-Jane Perlez is a long time foreign correspondent for The New York Times.
-She served as Beijing Bureau Chief in China until 2019, where she wrote about China's role in the world, and the competition between the United States and China, particularly in Asia.
-Perlez arrived in Beijing in February 2012, and left in 2019.
+Jane Perlez is a journalist.
+She was a long-time foreign correspondent for The New York Times.
+She won the Pulitzer Prize in 2009 for her coverage of the war against the Taliban and al-Qaeda in Pakistan and Afghanistan, a lead member of the group of NYT reporters included in the prize for international reporting that year.
+She served as Beijing Bureau Chief in China from 2012–2019, where she wrote about China's role in the world, and the competition between the United States and China, particularly in Asia.